efyoungud/prioritevac/README.md

   subecology.
 We apply this uniformally random distribution on the data since we do not have precise information regarding individual location rather we only know the general location (i.e. subecology) of individuals.

-People were built by Matt Saponaro and Eileen Young.
-Placement within reported ecologies was done by Nihar Junagade.
 Reported ecologies and all additional details come from interview with survivors of the fire.
 Information from interviews has been anonymized for use in the simulation.
-The code book describes how the information is structured.

 ##Codebook for Group Types##